tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 EOF
 ```

 Set up a highly avaiable Calico Egress Gateway for Tenant0.
-All outgoing traffic from Tenant0 in the AKS cluster will have a source IP address in the range of 10.99.0.0/29.
+All outgoing traffic from Tenant0 in the AKS cluster will have a static source IP address in the range of 10.99.0.0/29.
 This information will be used to configure the Azure Firewall.

 ```sh
 kubectl apply -f - <<EOF